AllenLiu7/React-Redux-Authentication-App-Heroku/README.md

 # React Passport Authentication Secrete Box

-This app is an Authentication system built by React, Redux, Redux-Saga, Passport js and MongoDB.
+This app is an Authentication system built by React, Redux-Saga, PassportJS and MongoDB.
-User can sign up an account or use Google and Facebook Oauth to log in and reveal the secret page.
+User can register an account and use the email and password to log in or use Google or Facebook Oauth to log in and reveal the secret page.
+All user credentials will be stored at MongoDB Atlas, including the google id and facebook id that come with the oauth response.
+Authorized users can have persist login using express session.
+The structure of this app is set up using Redux-Saga.
+It can easily be set as the starting point for a large React project that needs to have a system to manage users.

 ## Installation